- For Financial Services

 Note: In these examples each SQL transaction is a single SQL statement.

 Finally, to show NuoDB's resilience to failure events and NuoDB's continuous availability, go ahead and remove a running transaction engine (TE) container to simulate a hardware, software, or network failure event.
 It's ok, you still have one remaining TE!
 Pick any one and the SQL load will redistribute to the one remaining TE.
 This type of resilience is also available for the Admin Services and Storage Managers in the NuoDB Enterprise Edition.
 To remove a TE engine, just type this command at the prompt:

 $ docker rm -f test-te-1

 Notice in the screenshot below that the TE count has updated to one and the lower left panel shows the remaining one TE still processing SQL transactions.
 The lower center panel shows that the aggregate TPS remained the same and the application keeps running even though NuoDB lost one of its TEs.

 For improved resiliency and fault-tolerance, we recommend running NuoDB in container management platforms, such as Red Hat OpenShift or any managed Kubernetes platform like GKE, AKS, EKS, etc. In these systems, process orchestration will manage the desired number of each process type.
 Thus, if a process is lost for any reason, the container management system will restart the process in just a few seconds!
 For more information about running NuoDB in a container orchestration system, check out this blog, follow our step-by-step instructions to try it yourself, or reach out to us.

-Stay tuned for our next Docker blog installment where we will demonstrate how easy it is to setup a universal GUI database management and analysis tool (DBVisualizer) that simplifies running SQL on NuoDB — the ideal SQL workbench tool for developers and DBAs when using NuoDB!
+Next, read our next Docker blog installment where we demonstrate how easy it is to setup a universal GUI database management and analysis tool (DBVisualizer) that simplifies running SQL on NuoDB — the ideal SQL workbench tool for developers and DBAs when using NuoDB!